ceramicnetwork/CIPs/CIPs/CIP-8/CIP-8.md

 ## Abstract

 The Tile document allows DIDs to create simple JSON documents that use [json-patch](http://jsonpatch.com/) for updating the content of the document.
-Each Tile is owned by a DID, which need to sign the update commit.
+Each Tile is owned by a DID, which needs to sign the update commit.
 The signed commits are encoded using [dag-jose](https://github.com/ceramicnetwork/js-dag-jose) which allows the signatures to be natively encoded directly in [IPLD](ipld.io).
 Tiles also support adding schemas to the document which means that the json data within the content of the document can be enforced to have a specific format.

 ## Motivation